merdok/homebridge-miot/README.md

 ```

 ### Token
 For the plugin to work the device token is required.
+The recommended method to get the token for your device is to use the plugin's settings in homebridge-config-ui-x
+(Homebridge Ui), where you will find a **"Discover All Devices via MiCloud"** button, which can automatically get the tokens for all your devices!

+Other ways:
-For methods on how to find the token refer to this guide [obtaining mi device token](https://github.com/merdok/homebridge-miot/blob/master/obtain_token.md).
+- guide to retrieve token manually: [obtaining mi device token](https://github.com/merdok/homebridge-miot/blob/master/obtain_token.md).

-You can also use this tool to easily retrieve the token: [Xiaomi Cloud Tokens Extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor).
+- a great tool to easily retrieve the token: [Xiaomi Cloud Tokens Extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor).

 ### Configuration
 Keep in mind that your device needs to support the feature which you enable, otherwise you will not see any effect.